odaifarhat/Project_Electronics_Arm/README.md

 # Code:

-/* Controlling a 6_servos position using a potentiometer (variable resistor).
+/* Controlling a 6 servos position using a potentiometer (variable resistor).

-   17 june 2021 _ Eng.odai Farhat.
+   17 june 2021 _ Eng.odai Farhat

 */